knowledgepixels/nanodash/INSTALL.md

 ## 2. Download and Unpack Nanobench ZIP File

 Download the Nanobench ZIP file for the latest release [here](https://github.com/peta-pico/nanobench/releases/latest).
-Unpack the ZIP file at a convenient location in your file system, which should show three files.
+Unpack the ZIP file at a convenient location in your file system, which should create three files.

 ## 3. Run Nanobench and Follow Instructions